Rubr1c/discord-ai-sdk/README.md

 import { openai } from '@ai-sdk/openai'; // model of choice from ai sdk

 const client = new Client({
+  // intents are required for the tools to work
   intents: [
     GatewayIntentBits.Guilds,
     GatewayIntentBits.GuildMessages,